On the role of Allee effect and mass migration in survival and extinction of a species: Model III: Mass migration as Allee effect solution

 for $1\leq k\leq M$.
-In other words if $k \in \{1,2,\ldots,M\}$ individuals try to migrate from $x$ to $y$ but if $\eta_t(y)+k>N$, the migration does not happen.
-Notice that if $\eta_t(x)<N-M$ the migration rate is null: \emph{individuals try to migrate only when there are more than $N-M$ individuals on a site}.
-From a biological point of view, this means that when there are few individuals resources are enough for all and there are no reasons to migrate.
+In other words if $k \in\{1,2,\ldots,M\}$ individuals try to migrate from~$x$ to $y$, but if $\eta_t(y)+k>N$, the migration does not happen.
+Notice that if $\eta_t(x)<N-M$ the migration rate is null: \textit{individuals try to migrate only when there are more than $N-M$ individuals on a site}.
+From a biological point of view,\vadjust{\goodbreak} this means that when there are few individuals, resources are enough for all and there are no reasons to migrate.
 When $\eta_t(x) \geq N-M$ there is a positive probability of migration and the number of individuals that may migrate is increasing with the population size.
-If $\eta_t(x)=N-M+1$ we allow a migration of at most $1$ individual from $x$ to a nearest neighbor site, when $\eta_t(x)=N-M+2$ we allow a migration of either $1$ or $2$ individuals with rate $\lambda$ and so on.
-If $\eta_t(x)=N=(N-M)+M$ we allow a migration of $1,2,\ldots$ to the largest flock of $M$ individuals, where each migration occurs with rate $\lambda$.\\ First of all we notice monotonicity properties. \begin{proposizione} Let $(\xi_{t})_{t\geq 0}$ and $(\eta_{t})_{t \geq 0}$ be two Model III type processes with respective parameters $(\phi_{1}, \phi_{A,1}, \lambda_,N, N_A)$ and $(\phi_{2}, \phi_{A,2}, \lambda,N, N_A)$ such that $\phi_{1} \leq \phi_{2}$ and $\phi_{A,1} \leq \phi_{A,2}$.
-Then $(\xi_{t})_{t\geq 0}$ is stochastically larger than $(\eta_{t})_{t\geq 0}$, and $(\eta_{t})_{t\geq 0}$ is attractive. \end{proposizione} The corresponding Corollary \ref{monotonicity1} holds in a similar way.\\ In Model II we showed that a strong Allee effect dooms even a very large population with a large migration rate.
-The strategy that the species may adopt to reduce the Allee effect is to increase the number of individuals which migrate: we prove that we can take a population size $N$ and a maximal migration flock size $M$ large enough for the species to survive \emph{for any Allee effect}. \begin{teo} Let $d\geq 2$.
-For all $\lambda>0$, $N_{A}\geq 0$, \begin{itemize} \item[i)] if $\phi< 1$ there exists $N_{c}(\phi,\lambda,N_{A})$ such that for each $N>N_{c}(\phi,\lambda,N_{A})$, there exists $M(N_{A})$ so that the process starting from $\eta_0$ with $|\eta_0|\geq 1$ has a positive probability of survival for each $\phi_A<\infty$.
-Moreover if $\eta_0 \in \OmN$ the process converges to a non-trivial invariant measure for each $\phi_{A}<\infty$; \item[ii)] if $\phi\geq 1$, the process gets extinct for all $N$, $\lambda$, $\phi_{A}>1$, $M$ and for any finite initial configuration.
-If $\eta_0 \in \OmNless$ is not finite the process gets extinct if $\phi>1$. \end{itemize} \end{teo} \begin{remark} The proof of $i)$ (see Section \ref{proofs}) states that in order to have survival we can take $M(N_{A})=N_{A}+1$.
-If $N_{A}=0$, this gives $M(N_{A})=N_{A}+1=1$, only a migration of one individual is possible and the process reduces to a Model I type process: therefore Theorem \ref{phasetransition1b} is a particular case of Theorem \ref{phasetransition3}. \end{remark} Notice that $N_c(\phi,\lambda,N_A)$ does not depend on $\phi_A$.
-This means that even if the Allee effect is the strongest one, if the species lives and migrates in flocks large enough, survival is possible.\\ Since there are many parameters the phase diagram is not easy to construct; nevertheless Proposition \ref{phasetransition3} suggests that one can choose $N$ and $M$ large enough to extend the survival region in the $(\lambda,\phi)$-plane for fixed $\phi_A$, $N$ and $M$.\\
+If $\eta_t(x)=N-M+1$ we allow a migration of at most $1$ individual from $x$ to a nearest neighbor site; when $\eta_t(x)=N-M+2$ we allow a migration of either $1$ or $2$ individuals with rate $\lambda$ and so on.
+If $\eta_t(x)=N=(N-M)+M$ we allow a migration of $1,2,\ldots$ to the largest flock of $M$ individuals, where each migration occurs with rate $\lambda$.